 Teachers will assess the student's actual performance, not potential performance.
-Assessment marks will not be modified to take into account possible effects of illness or domestic situations.
+Assessment marks will not be modified to consider possible effects of illness or domestic situations.
 Schools may offer substitute tasks or, in exceptional circumstances, estimates based on other tasks.